Ombuds Workshops

 Managers (and supervisors, principal investigators and other group leaders) are often called upon to intervene in conflicts between members of their teams.
 This workshop teaches practical tools and strategies that managers can choose from to fit different circumstances in team conflicts.

-Receiving and Giving Feedback: Why It’s Important, Why It’s Hard, How to Make It Better
+Giving and Receiving Feedback: Why It’s Important, Why It’s Hard, How to Make It Better

 Managers (and supervisors, principal investigators, and other group leaders) are often called upon to intervene in conflicts between members of their teams.
 This workshop teaches practical tools and strategies that managers can choose from to fit different circumstances in team conflicts.